Don't let MacGyver have all the fun, but learn to make DIY improvised survival gear because you never know when you might need it!

 Well, thankfully you can convert AAA batteries into AAs so you won't have to fret over batteries that aren't available.

 Knowing how to make your own survival gear is an extremely valuable survival skill.
-You never know when they might come in handy, and they come in handy indeed making you appreciate you took time to learn them.
+You never know when they might come in handy, and they come in handy indeed making you appreciate you took the time to learn them.

 So add more DIY survival hacks and survival tricks up your sleeves including making your own DIY improvised survival gear.
 These seven badass improvised survival gear projects for preppers should be a fantastic start.